kiangol/bedpres/README.md

 ## Usage

 `bedpres.py` takes event id and refresh rate as input.
+This can be found in the URL of the event, e.g. https://ifinavet.no/event/325
+The event id is **325**

 ```bash
 python bedpres.py